dawanda/cartograph/README.md

 `window.location` (exposing a `pathname` property) as argument instead of a path string.
-If no argument is provided, `window.location` is taken (this is the only case in which `Cartograph` makes a soft assumption of being in the browser.
-It also mixes in the request object the parsed query string params, as well as all `window.location` properties.
+If no argument is provided, `window.location` is taken (this is the only case in which `Cartograph` makes a soft assumption of being in the browser).
+It also mixes into the request object the parsed query string params, as well as all properties of `location`, so that they become available to the callback.
 This method should usually be called upon page load and at every `pushState` call or `popstate` event.

 ### draw( fn )